PivotBuddy

 Managing the Process

 A CRM is essential.
 Whether HubSpot, Notion, or specialized tools like Visible.vc, you need to track every interaction, follow-up, and next step.
+The fundraising process involves dozens of parallel conversations moving at different speeds, and without a system, you will drop balls at the worst possible moments.

 The Follow-Up Cadence